The Chase Travel Portal can be one of the best ways to utilize your hard-earned reward points.

 Keep in mind that you can transfer Ultimate Rewards between spouses and household members so you can also use the card between you and others that has the best redemption rates for your travels.

 The Sapphire Reserve with the 1.5 cents per point redemption rate is one of the top benefits of the Sapphire Reserve.
 It makes it much more tempting (and worthwhile) to use your points for travel redemptions when using the Chase Travel Portal.

 But the Sapphire Reserve comes with a number of other stout perks including:

 - 50,000 Ultimate Rewards after spending $4,000 within the first 3 months

 - DoorDash $60 Credit

 - 3X on dining and travel

-- Priority Pass with unlimited guests
+- Priority Pass (with restaurant credits)

 - TSA Pre-Check/Global Entry $100 credit